 "Love is one of the chief characteristics of Deity, and ought to be manifested by those who aspire to be the sons of God.
 A man filled with the love of God, is not content with blessing his family alone, but ranges through the whole world, anxious to bless the whole human race," Teachings of Presidents of the Church: Joseph Smith, 426; 434 n.
 2; History of the Church 4:227; Times and Seasons 1 January 1841, 258.

-Now consider the same words as originally dictated and (probably) received by the Twelve:
+Now consider the same words as originally dictated and (probably) first read by the Twelve:

 Love is one of the leading characteristics of Deity, and ou[gh]t to be manifested by those who aspire to be the Sons of God.
 A man filled with the love of God, is not content with blessing his family alone, but ranges through the world, anxious to bless the whole of the human family.